HnCetin/Microarray-Tutorials/README.md

-# Microarray_Affy
+# Microarray-Tutorials
-Practice Affymetrix Microarray Tutorial
+Practice Microarray Tutorial

 This tutorial includes code and slides to help users design and carry out a microarray experiment.